softleader/pagination-stream/README.md

   // Each iteration uses the originally provided Pageable to query data
   // It is expected that the processing logic will change the state of the data source
   // So the number of matching records will gradually decrease
-  // The stream ends when no data is returned or when the retry limit is reached });
+  // The stream ends when no data is returned or when the attempt limit is reached });
 ```

-To prevent infinite loops, a retry strategy is used.
+To prevent infinite loops, a attempt strategy is used.
 By default, the maximum number of attempts is calculated as total pages in the first page × 3.
 If this limit is exceeded, an AttemptExhaustedException will be thrown.
 It is recommended to catch the exception for follow-up handling.